-Ghana’s food security situation remains strong – Agric minister
+Ghana’s food security situation remains strong – Agric Minister

-Minister for Food and Agriculture, Dr Owusu Afriyie Akoto, says there’s food security in the country due to the policy interventions by the Akufo-Addo-led government.
+Minister for Food and Agriculture, Dr Owusu Afriyie Akoto, has said there’s food security in the country due to the policy interventions by the Akufo-Addo-led government.

 Speaking at the National Farmers Day event held in the Eastern Regional Capital, Koforidua on Friday, December 2, 2022, the Minister commended the efforts of farmers to consolidate the country’s food security situation.